pingfu/pingfu.github.io/_posts/2026-01-28-who-owns-the-pipes.md

 2. Vocalink was fined £11.9 million for inadequate controls under American ownership
 3. The UK regulator is being abolished just as the consequences of its actions become clear
 4. Europe is building an alternative
-5. Britain is dismantling it oversight
+5. Britain is dismantling its oversight

 ---